 IP TAKE: Environmental causes are the basis of Levinson Foundation grantmaking, so this is a great funder for green groups to know about.

-PROFILE: Although the Santa Fe-based Levinson Foundation doesn’t have a specifically designated local program, a significant part of its funding stays in New Mexico and the Southwest.
-Max Levinson’s roots are in Philadelphia, where he was a successful businessman.
+PROFILE: Established in 1955, the Max and Anna Levinson Foundation is a private family foundation based in Santa Fe, New Mexico.
+Max Levinson’s early roots are in Philadelphia, where he was a successful businessman.
 The couple established a private Jewish family foundation in their names to carry out grantmaking.
 Grantmaking areas of interest are Environment, social justice, Jewish culture, and Israel.

-Although the Levinson Foundation accepts full grant proposals by invitation only, you can submit a letter of inquiry at any time.
-Descendants of Max and Anna Levinson typically sit on the board of foundation directors, as well as some unrelated field experts.
-Your best point of contact is foundation president, Charlotte Levinson, who can be reached at 505-995-8802 or firstname.lastname@example.org.
+Although the Levinson Foundation accepts full grant proposals by invitation only, nonprofits can submit a letter of inquiry at any time.
+Direct general questions to the foundation staff at 505-995-8802 or email@example.com.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)